FAQ: Anypoint MQ

 Anypoint MQ requires a separate Enterprise subscription and is not included in the Anypoint Platform trial version.
 Contact MuleSoft Support for more information.
 If you don’t have an Enterprise subscription, you can use Apache Active MQ or Rabbit MQ.

 Anypoint MQ standard and FIFO queues are available in these regions:

 Northern Virginia (

 Central Canada (

 Anypoint MQ messages are always transported using in-flight HTTPS encryption with the latest Transport Layer Security (TLS) protocols.
-Additionally, if your Anypoint MQ queues are configured for encryption at rest, then the payloads are encrypted server-side.
+If you configure Anypoint MQ queues for encryption at rest, the payloads are encrypted with the AES-256 GCM algorithm on the server side.

 If your app requires an additional layer of encryption security, then you can encrypt the payloads yourself before publishing messages to Anypoint MQ.
 You must manage your encryption keys for both the message publishers and the consumers.

 When you have a queue encrypted, the messages are stored encrypted but they are decrypted when they are read.
 Encryption and decryption are automatic and transparent to the final user.
 There’s no option to disable the automatic decryption.
 If you need to encrypt the message so that the payload remains encrypted, manually encrypt the content.